deleplanquet/code_bp/README.rst

 Here, we are aware of the positivity of the '3D' and 'horizontal' velocity waveforms.
-On purpose we don't deal with the sign because the study is not using velocity wveforms directly as we can see after.
+On purpose we don't deal with the sign because the study is not using velocity waveforms directly as we can see after.

 ::